viettrung9012/clean-code-series/chapter-17.md

 Complete test cases, ordered in a reasonable way, expose patterns.

 As a simple example, suppose you noticed that all tests with an input larger than five characters failed?
 Or what if any test that passed a negative number into the second argument of a function failed?
-Sometimes just seeing the pattern of red and green on the test report is enough to spark the “Aha!” that leads to the solution.
+Sometimes just seeing the pattern of red and green on the test report is enough to figure out a solution.

 **T8:  Test Coverage Patterns Can Be Revealing**